Human-Guided Fair Classification for Natural Language Processing: Experiments

 \subsection{Coverage of generated fairness constraints}

-To validate that our approach covers a wider range of perturbations than word replacement, we train $4$ different toxicity classifiers, using CLP with different constraint sets: our full constraint set $C$, as well as $C_1, C_2, C_3$ of the same size as $C$.
-The pairs in $C_1$, also referred to as WR$_{50}$, were generated by word replacement using the $50$ identity terms from \citet{garg2019counterfactual} for word replacement\footnote{We did not discard and pairs based on a classifier for $C_1$}; the pairs in $C_2$, also referred to as WR, were generated by word replacement by using the larger list of terms of \citet{smith2022m}; and the pairs in $C_{3}$, also referred to as ST, were created by the style transfer method.
-We cross-evaluate the performance of $4$ classifiers trained with CLP with $\lambda=5$, using each of the constraint sets $C_{i}$ in terms of test-time individual fairness measured as the proportion of similar pairs $(s,s')$ for which $f(s)=f(s')$ in $C$ and each of the $4$ constraint sets $C_{i}$, and balanced accuracy. \Cref{table:robtrans} reports these numbers and the performance of a ``baseline'' model, trained without CLP.
+To validate that our approach covers a wider range of perturbations than word replacement, we train $4$ different toxicity classifiers, using CLP with different constraint sets: our full constraint set $C^e$, as well as $C_1, C_2, C_3$ of the same size as $C^e$.
+The pairs in $C_1$, also referred to as WR$_{50}$, were generated by word replacement based on the $50$ identity terms from \citep{garg2019counterfactual} \footnote{We did not discard any pairs based on a classifier for $C_1$.}; the pairs in $C_2$, also referred to as WR, were generated by word replacement by using the larger list of terms of \citep{smith2022m}; and the pairs in $C_{3}$, also referred to as ST, were created by the style transfer method.
+We cross-evaluate the performance of $4$ classifiers trained with CLP with $\lambda=5$, using each of the constraint sets $C_{i}$ in terms of test-time individual fairness measured as the proportion of similar pairs $(s,s')$ for which $f(s)=f(s')$ in $C^e$ and each of the $4$ constraint sets $C_{i}$, and balanced accuracy. \Cref{table:robtrans} reports these numbers and the performance of a ``baseline'' model, trained without CLP. \mycomment{Do we actually need the Ci, or can we just use WR, WR50 and ST?}

-The results in \cref{table:robtrans} indicate that each classifier achieves high individual fairness when evaluated on the set of test constraint pairs corresponding to the constraints used during its training (numbers in italics) while performing worse when evaluated on other constraint pairs.
+The results in \cref{table:robtrans} indicate that each classifier achieves high individual fairness when evaluated on test constraint pairs corresponding to the constraints used during its training (\textit{in italics}) but performs worse when evaluated on other constraint pairs.
 This indicates that enforcing the similarity notions corresponding to different pair-generation methods can produce substantially different classifiers and that the adherence to individual fairness does not perfectly generalize across our generation methods.
-We note that training with CLP on $C$ or our style transfer pairs $C_{3}$ does not just yield significantly improved constraint adherence on $C_{3}$, but also generalizes well to $C_{1}$ and $C_{2}$ (see the numbers in bold), without losing much downstream accuracy.
-More detailed experiments on the improved coverage of our generated constraints can be found in \cref{appendix:STYLE,appendix:filtering_appendix}.
+We note that training with CLP on $C^e$ or our style transfer pairs $C_{3}$ does not just yield significantly improved constraint adherence on $C_{3}$, but also generalizes well to $C_{1}$ and $C_{2}$ (see the numbers in bold), without losing much downstream accuracy.
+More details can be found in \cref{appendix:STYLE,appendix:filtering_appendix}.